 Contracts should be defined using JSON Schema or Protocol Buffers to specify mandatory fields, data types, nullability constraints, and enum restrictions.
 For spatial payloads, contracts must enforce GeoJSON or FlatGeobuf compliance, including strict typing for geometry fields (e.g., Point, Polygon, MultiLineString).
 ML engineers depend on these guarantees to construct fixed-shape tensors without runtime type coercion errors.

 Synthetic datasets must preserve the marginal and joint distributions of real-world baselines.
-Contracts should specify expected ranges, quantile thresholds, and acceptable divergence metrics (e.g., Jensen-Shannon divergence, Kolmogorov-Smirnov p-values) for continuous and categorical attributes.
+Contracts should specify expected ranges, quantile thresholds, and acceptable divergence metrics such as Jensen-Shannon divergence and Kolmogorov-Smirnov p-values for continuous and categorical attributes.
 Automated validation pipelines compare generated distributions against reference baselines, halting execution when statistical drift exceeds tolerance bands.
 This evaluation layer directly feeds into the broader Realism Metrics & Evaluation framework, ensuring synthetic outputs maintain analytical fidelity without leaking sensitive ground-truth correlations.

 Spatial contracts must mandate compliance with OGC Simple Features Access standards.
 Validation gates should verify ring closure, eliminate self-intersections, enforce consistent polygon orientation (counter-clockwise for outer rings), and validate multipolygon disjointness.
 Invalid geometries corrupt spatial joins, buffer operations, and network routing simulations.
 QA teams should integrate topology checks using libraries like shapely or geopandas before data transitions from generation to simulation stages.

-When generating data for regulated domains (e.g., healthcare, urban mobility, defense), contracts must embed differential privacy budgets, k-anonymity thresholds, or spatial suppression rules.
+When generating data for regulated domains—healthcare, urban mobility, defense—contracts must embed differential privacy budgets, k-anonymity thresholds, or spatial suppression rules.
 These constraints prevent reconstruction attacks and ensure compliance with GDPR, CCPA, or HIPAA requirements.
 Operationalizing these boundaries relies on Privacy-Preserving Generation Frameworks, which inject calibrated noise, apply spatial generalization, and enforce attribute masking before synthetic records are serialized.

 Contracts are only effective when enforced automatically at every pipeline transition.
 Manual validation introduces latency, human error, and inconsistent enforcement across environments.